 Innodb_buffer_pool_pages_flushedshould be low, or we are flushing too many pages to free pages.
-Compare it with the read pages.
+Compare it with the number of read pages.

 We saw some quick methods to find out if InnoDB is not big enough, taking a look at graphs.
 These are not the only ways.
 Feel free to comment, and let us know which methods you use.
 And remember: comments are welcome, and they help making this website a collective KnowledgeBase!

-If you find out that your InnoDB buffer pool is not big enough, you may want to consider a MariaDB Health Check or a MySQL Health Check.If your buffer pool is too small, probably many more settings can be optimised, and that would sensibly improve your database performance.
+If you find out that your InnoDB buffer pool is not big enough, you may want to consider our MariaDB Health Check or our MySQL Health Check.If your buffer pool is too small, probably many more settings can be optimised, and that would sensibly improve your database performance.